prefix-dev/pixi/docs/pax/getting_started.md

 As soon as we start supporting building packages this will directly be used.

 ### Name
-The `name` gets automatically derived from the name you use in the `pax init NAME` command.
+The `name` gets automatically derived from the name you use in the `pixi init NAME` command.
-Using `pax init .` will derive the name from the current folder.
+Using `pixi init .` will derive the name from the current folder.
 ### Authors
 The `authors` gets automatically added by finding your git user and email adress from the `git config`
 ### Channels
-As pax utilizes conda packages, it also supports the use of channels - a concept that allows packages to be fetched from multiple sources.
+As pixi utilizes conda packages, it also supports the use of channels - a concept that allows packages to be fetched from multiple sources.
 For a detailed understanding, we recommend reading our [blog](https://prefix.dev/blog/introducing_channels) or consulting our [documentation](https://prefix.dev/docs/mamba/channels).

 In brief, channels are defined within the `channels` section of your configuration.